 Travel Watercolor Set

-A very thoughtful gift for a budding artist, this travel watercolor set has been a 10/10 for my 7 year old (suggested by an 11 year old friend).
+A very thoughtful gift for a budding artist, this travel watercolor set has been a 10/10 for my then-7 year old (suggested by an 11 year old friend).
 This is a wonderful gift for a child and opens up the possibility of easily taking art with them on the road.

-Gift ideas to pair with this watercolor set:
+Gifts to pair with a watercolor set

 - Small notebook of watercolor paper